allensphilip/NWS-PROJECTS-CLASSX/README.md

 # 🚨 Important Notice🚨

-Please Check the students list for understanding which project is assigned to you If you have any problems facing with the projects please contact me<br>
+Please check the students list for project aasignments If you have any problems facing with the projects please contact me<br>
 **CONTACT ME HERE**:<br>
 **Whatsapp Number**: 9745363171<br>